Vanity Metrics: The Shady Side of Influencer Marketing (and Why Big Brands Are Finally Calling BS on the Whole Industry)

 When I went on Google and started typing in “buy Twitter…” check out what auto-populated.
 Clearly I’m not the first person to be typing in this search query.
 If you click through Google’s search results, you’ll be confronted with literally thousands of companies selling followers!

-To gauge the real demand for fake followers, I checked out Google’s Keyword Research Tool, which reports that there are over 100,000 searches each month for the various types of follower-buying.
+Back then, to gauge the real demand for fake followers, I checked out Google’s Keyword Research Tool, which reported that there were more than 100K searches per month for the various types of follower-buying.

 Perhaps that number doesn’t sound super high.
 But, Google’s Keyword Tool typically underestimates search volume so I included a search for “cat videos” in the screenshot below just so you can see how the numbers compare to something as widespread as the various cat memes that are ransacking the internet.
 You can see that there are more people looking to buy Instagram and Twitter followers (combined) than there are people searching for “cat videos”!

 One more thing to note here is how much higher Instagram searches are compared to Twitter, Facebook, and Pinterest.
 Instagram is by far leading the race in buying followers.
-And the fact that it’s still that much further ahead than the rest is impressive, considering five months ago Instagram went through and did a massive purge of fake accounts.
+And the fact that it’s still that much further ahead than the rest is impressive, considering the frequency with which platforms like Instagram and Twitter go through and purge fake accounts.

 As I mentioned earlier, anyone who engages in this tactic has their own reason for it.
 And in most cases, I don't think it's to manipulate anyone.
 Oftentimes, these bloggers bring in extremely good ROIs for the brands they work with, yet they’re getting paid paltry amounts because they aren’t gaming their follower counts like everyone else.